hkturan/Best-Route-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project was developed with angular 11 and aims to calculate the best route by optimizing the selected destination points.
+The project was developed with angular 11 and aims to calculate the best route by optimizing the selected destination points.<a href="https://www.tomtom.com/products/maps-navigation-apis-sdks/">TomTom API</a> used for development.
 Project's abilities:

 * Place markers on the map
 * Move markers with drag and drop